anibalbastiass/Android-SchibstedTest/README.md

 This application has the CLEAN architecture where it calls a list of artists of iTunes API and shows them in the main view with its details.

+The base url of this search engine is https://itunes.apple.com/search?term=jack+johnson

 The JSON of the artist object you get is the following:

 ```